 (e) Vaccination for Kennel Cough

-IRGT will provide finance for procedures (b) to (e) and will issue correspondence to vets to outline the level of finance which it provides
+IRGT will provide finance for these procedures and will issue correspondence to vets to outline the level of finance which it provides

-Please forward on the name and number of your Veterinary Surgeon to Barry Coleman in advance of booking your greyhound in for the above procedures so that the Veterinary Surgeon can be fully briefed on what is required/payment process.
+Please forward on the name and number of your Veterinary Surgeon to Joanne Murray in advance of booking your greyhound in for the above procedures so that the Veterinary Surgeon can be fully briefed on what is required/payment process.